With the Saints

 Yet nonetheless, the fugitives

-who keep on hanging to those cliffs
+who hang on to protruding cliffs

 will never be awaker;

-‘The way is longer to go down
+‘The way is longer going down

-from here to smash our skulls’, they frown,
+from here to smash our skulls,’ they frown,

 ‘than up to meet our maker.’